 Restricted tools include a small Japanese hand saw (get some plastic guards to protect the teeth), a utility knife with retractable blade (the kind that takes 3/4-inch wide blades is best in my book) and a 12-foot tape measure.
 The sharp edges of any metal tape measure can cause cuts if it’s retracted against skin.
 Keep this tool in the restricted class until kids become experienced 8 or 9 year old apprentices.
 One of the best tools you can get for children to shape wood with is a spokeshave.
 It allows ribbons of wood to be removed from a chunk of lumber in a satisfying way, yet the blade is almost completely enclosed.

 Although I don’t believe in letting kids do whatever they want as they grow up, I have found that the best workshop lessons happen when youngsters tap into their own vein of enthusiasm to make items that address their personal needs.
 What do your kids wish they owned?
 Instead of buying things, let their needs fuel project activities.
-Popular building campaigns at our house have included a Game Boy lamp, wooden light sabers, ballet toe shoes made of electrical tape, a wood-and-stone toad house for the garden, boomerangs, archery bows, a bicycle carrier made from a plastic ice cream container, a duct tape tool belt, and a wooden treasure box.
+Popular building campaigns at our house have included a Game Boy lamp, wooden light sabers, ballet toe shoes made of duct tape, a Barbie dress made of an old work sock, a wood-and-stone toad house for the garden, boomerangs, archery bows, a bicycle carrier made from a plastic ice cream container, a duct tape tool belt, a wooden treasure box, wooden ducks.
 Your job as workshop parent isn’t so much to suggest a project as to be technical adviser and tutor when ideas start flooding in.
 And believe me, they will.